-Beginning 23 Jan. your mask must be a medical mask or an FFP2 mask.
+Beginning 23 Jan. your mask must be a medical mask or an FFP2.
 No cloth masks, scarves, bandanas.

 Since the city of Frankfurt has done such a good job of translating their website into English, I won’t double up the info given to any extent, but will just give a few pointers of my own, mainly the questions we often get asked on our “Frankfurt on Foot” walking tours.
 The RMV link will give you directions to our “Meeting Point” if you type in either Dom / Roemer or Roemer / Paulskirche as your Destination.

 Cash is best.
 Credit cards from the US do not work in the local transportation ticket machines.
 This same problem is in other large cities like Berlin or Munich.
 Credit cards do work for DB tickets though.

 Once you buy your ticket, it is good on all forms of transportation in the city.
 If you have a one-way ticket (einzelfahrt), it is valid for however long it takes you to go from point A to point B, even if it means transferring from S-Bahn, to U-Bahn, to tram and then to a bus.
 It is NOT valid for a quick round-trip though.

 Frankfurt works on the “honor system“, so you do not have to validate your ticket or show it to anyone before getting on the train, BUT they do have controllers who do nothing but ride around all day and night, looking for people who thought they could ride for free.
 This will cost them 60 € if caught.
 I have seen these controllers at the oddest times, early morning, holidays and late at night.
 Sometimes I will go days or even weeks without getting checked and then get checked 3 times in one day.
 Make sure you keep your ticket until you get out of the station too, as they can control it there too, to keep vagrancy in the stations at a minimum.